Start your anchor with a quickdraw

 draw as anchor step 1

-Step 2: Clip the quad to the left bolt with the snap gate carabiner it's racked on, and to the top carabiner of the quickdraw.
+Step 2: Clip the quad to the left bolt with the snap gate carabiner it's racked on (purple), and to the top carabiner of the quickdraw (black).

 draw as anchor step 2

-Step 3: Clip a spare locker to the quad, and tie a second clove hitch to the locker.
+Step 3: Clip a spare locker (blue) to the quad.
+Tie a second clove hitch to this locker.

 draw as anchor step 3